KazuhideMimura/yolov7-ichthyolith/README.md

 This repository is designed for the observation of glass slides using a microscope.
 The originality is the following.

 1. We enabled detection from multiple folders without re-loading of detection model by `detect***.py`.
 2. When wide slide is divided into multiple images, some objects may appear in multiple (2-4) images, which leads to duplication in detection results.
 To reduce duplication, the function `***` writen in `***.py` checks duplication by calculating "Absolute coordinates."
-[More detail](https://github.com/KazuhideMimura/ai_ichthyolith/)
+[More detail: KazuhideMimura/ai_ichthyolith](https://github.com/KazuhideMimura/ai_ichthyolith/).

 ## How to use?
 ### Training, validating and testing yolov7 models